kashifnazar/kashifnazar/README.md

 Senior Fullstack Engineer
 -------------------------

 A passionate Software Engineer with 16+ years of experience working on several projects.
-I have worked extensively with React, Typescript, Node JS, GraphQL, Java and AWs.
+I have worked extensively with React, Typescript, Node JS, GraphQL, Java and AWS.

 * ✉️  You can contact me at [muhammad.kashif.nazar@gmail.com](mailto:muhammad.kashif.nazar@gmail.com)
 * 👍  I'm extremely good with Typescript